Al Unser

-Alfred Unser (May 29, 1939 – December 9, 2021) was an American automobile racing driver, the younger brother of fellow racing drivers Jerry and Bobby Unser, and father of Al Unser Jr. He was the second of four men (A. J. Foyt, himself, Rick Mears and Hélio Castroneves) to have won the Indianapolis 500 four times (1970, 1971, 1978, 1987), the fourth of five to have won the race in consecutive years, and won the National Championship in 1970, 1983, and 1985.
+Alfred Unser (May 29, 1939 – December 9, 2021) was an American automobile racing driver, the younger brother of fellow racing drivers Jerry and Bobby Unser, and father of Al Unser Jr. He was the second of four men (A. J. Foyt, himself, Rick Mears and Hélio Castroneves) to have won the Indianapolis 500 four times (1970, 1971, 1978, 1987), the fourth of six to have won the race in consecutive years, and the winner of the National Championship in 1970, 1983, and 1985.
 The Unser family has won the Indy 500 a record nine times.
 He was the only person to have both a sibling (Bobby) and child (Al Jr.) as fellow Indy 500 winners.
 Al's nephews Johnny and Robby Unser have also competed in that race.
 In 1971, he became the only driver to date to win the race on his birthday (his 32nd).

-After his son Al Unser Jr. joined the national championship circuit in 1983, Unser was generally known by the retronyms "Al Unser Sr." or "Big Al."
+After his son Al Unser Jr. joined the national championship circuit in 1983, Unser was generally known professionally by the retronym "Al Unser Sr." He was also nicknamed "Big Al", and Al Unser Jr. was likewise nicknamed "Little Al".

 Personal life

 Unser was born in Albuquerque, New Mexico, the youngest of four sons of Mary Catherine (Craven) and Jerome Henry "Jerry" Unser.
 His father and two uncles, Louis and Joe, were also drivers.
 Beginning in 1926 they competed in the Pikes Peak International Hill Climb, an annual road race held in Colorado.
 Joe Unser became the first member of the Unser family to lose his life to the sport, killed while test-driving an FWD Coleman Special on the Denver highway in 1929.

-Al's oldest brother Jerry became the first Unser to drive at the Indianapolis Motor Speedway, qualifying 23rd and finishing 31st in the 1958 Indianapolis 500.
+Unser's oldest brother Jerry became the first Unser to drive at the Indianapolis Motor Speedway.
+He qualifying 23rd and finishing 31st in the 1958 Indianapolis 500.
 However, tragedy struck the next year when he was killed by injuries sustained in a fiery crash during a practice session.

-Middle brother Bobby drove in his first Indianapolis 500 in 1963, and in 1968, became the first member of the family to win.
-Son Al Unser Jr. drove in his first in 1983.
+Middle brother Bobby drove in his first Indianapolis 500 in 1963.
+In 1968, he became the first family member to win.
+He went on to win the race a total of three times.
+Son Al Unser Jr. drove in his first Indy 500 in 1983, winning twice.
+His mother Mary "Mom" Unser became a popular a fixture at the track.
+Each year she treated the participants to a chili cookout in the garage area.
+She died on December 18, 1975.

 Unser married Wanda Jesperson in 1958 and they had three children- Alfred Jr., Mary, and Deborah.
-Deborah died in a dune buggy accident in 1982.
-Al and Wanda divorced in 1971 and Al married Karen Sue Barnes on November 22, 1977.
+Deborah was killed in a dune buggy accident in 1982.
+Al and Wanda divorced in 1971.
+Unser married Karen Sue Barnes on November 22, 1977.
 Karen and Al divorced in 1988.

-Al Unser, with his family, owned and operated the Unser Racing Museum in Albuquerque, New Mexico.
+Unser, with his family, owned and operated the Unser Racing Museum in Albuquerque, New Mexico, and the city dedicated the road along it as Unser Boulevard, a north-south arterial road on the city's west side, in his honor, ultimately taking ownership of the property in May of 2025.